vnvika/HelloWorld/README.md

 # What is the program?
 It is a simple program written in **Java**.
 Output the result to the console.
 ## How will it launch this program?
-You need to install and unpack * src * folder.
+You need to install and unpack folder.

 In the console, go to the repository folder and enter: